Abingdon-on-Thames: Sport

 Abingdon RUFC was formed at the Queens Hotel on 27 February 1931.
 During the 1930s the club was based at the Queens Hotel and games were played on the council owned recreation ground at Caldecott Road.
 Immediately after the Second World War the club moved to outside the RAF camp (now Dalton Barracks) which offered on-site changing facilities and later a pitch inside the camp.
 At the start of the Suez Crisis in 1956 play temporarily returned to the Caldecott Road site because of security risks.
 This period saw the formation of the ill-fated Abingdon Sports Club; an amalgamation of the town's rugby, cricket and hockey clubs and the bid to establish a sporting centre at Hales Meadow.
 In a short time the ground was developed and a pavilion erected but the organisation was plagued with financial difficulties and very soon dissolved with hockey disbanding and Abingdon Rugby remaining at the site as tenants to the cricket club.
 In the mid-1980s a determined effort was made to acquire grounds and a clubhouse dedicated to rugby.
-In 2022 Abingdon Womens Rugby Club known as “The Albatrosses” was formed and they currently play in the Inner Warrior League.
+In 2022 Abingdon Women's Rugby Club known as "The Albatrosses" was formed and they currently play in the Inner Warrior League.

 The current base at the town's Southern Sports Park was opened by former Abingdon MP John Patten in 1989.
 Abingdon has had members representing the county, progressing to first-class level and on to international status in the Six Nations Tournament.
 The Abingdon Sevens traditionally opens the Home Counties' playing season and has attracted sides from throughout the country and beyond.
-Initiated in 1956 as a one-off tournament to celebrate the town's 400th anniversary of receiving a Royal Charter, it proved so successful that the competition has been held on an annual basis ever since.
+Initiated in 1956 as a one-off tournament to celebrate the town's 400th anniversary of receiving a royal charter, it proved so successful that the competition has been held on an annual basis ever since.
 Several years ago it was decided to introduce the youngsters of Abingdon to Club Rugby.
 The Youth Section has 200 playing members from the ages of 6 to 18.
 In 2013–14 Abingdon RFC's president, Paul Murphy MBE, was also the president of the RFU.
 Since 2016, Oxford Rugby League have played in Abingdon at Abingdon School's Tilsley Park.